While the COVID-19 isolation measures are still in place, we will be listing all of the new Remote Resources that can help the MLC community.

 Many companies are responding appropriately to the COVID19 pandemic, restricting travel and reducing large groups.
 This means lean conferences and training are mostly canceled, even those which didn't involve travel.
 But that doesn't mean that lean learning has to, or should, stop.

-With that I mind, I am making the following offer.
+With that in mind, I, Jamie Flinchbaugh, am making the following offer.
 Any individual who wants to continue their lean learning can sign up for any two of my video courses for free for the next month.
-Please select two videos from the following choices: Lean Principles from The Hitchhiker's Guide to Lean, Lean Process Design, Lean Leadership Plan, or Your Lean Journey which is about your roadmap.
+Please select two videos from the following choices: Lean Principles from The Hitchhiker's Guide to Lean, Lean Process Design, Lean Leadership Plan, or Your Lean Journey which is about your road map.

 We hope this provides you the opportunity for you or your team to continue your education unencumbered by the current constraints.
 Happy learning!